semrush/intergalactic/website/docs2/components/color-picker/color-picker.md

 ### Item for adding colors

-@table-caption States of item for adding colors
+Table: States of item for adding colors

 | | Normal | Hover | Active | Usage |
 | ------------------- | ------------------------------- | -------------------------- | ----------------------- | -------------------- |